-Last but not least, making the thinly shaven apples requires a tool.
+Last but not least, making the thinly shaven apples for the rose apple pie requires a tool.
 It’s a vegetable ribbon shaver and I have the hand crank tool or you can save some time and buy the Kitchenaid attachment, there is a link for it right below this.
 Once the apples are shaved, brush them with lemon juice to help keep the color and then sprinkle on sugar and cinnamon.
 From there you roll them up and place them overtop the streusel.
-Bake it up and sprinkle on some powdered sugar.
+Bake it up and sprinkle on some powdered sugar and boom a beautiful rose apple pie.
 Happy Pie Baking you guys!!

 Homemade Rose Apple Pie Recipe with Cinnamon and Streusel